-While qualitative data is subjective in nature, it still should be considered highly significant.
+While qualitative data is subjective in nature, it still can be considered significant.
 Across the globe, the Coronavirus pandemic has had a broad range of impact: practical, functional, physical, mental, and emotional.
 This included our own institution and the individual experiences of those teaching and studying here amidst the sudden necessity for remote learning.
-It was important to review and heed both the answers to the more qualitative questions in our surveys and the written comments.
-These allowed us to evaluate the opinions, not just of the technical elements of the Ed Tech staff interventions, but also the degree to which faculty and staff felt supported in navigating the stresses and pressure of online learning.
+It was important to review and heed both the answers to the more qualitative questions in our surveys and the written comments where a text-box was provided.
+These allowed us to evaluate student and faculty opinions, not just of the technical elements of the Ed Tech staff interventions, but also the degree to which our learning community felt effected by (and supported through) the stresses and pressures of online learning.